govlawtech/dva-sop-api-docs/docs/_sources/decisionReadyProcessing.rst.txt

 * Dates of operations in Service Declarations are assumed to be in the "Australia/ACT" IANA TZDB time zone.
 The start time is assumed to be 12 AM on the date specified in the Declaration.
 End dates of operations are assumed to be inclusive: the end time is assumed to be 12 midnight PM on the date specified.

 * Commencement dates and dates of effect are assumed to be in the "Australia/ACT" IANA TZDB time zone, at 12AM.

+Counting Days of Service
+************************

+The policy intention is to count whole days of service.
+The issue is how to do this given the service history data.

+In particular, the service history data:

+* Has local dates: no time zone information;
+* Sometimes has sequences of the same operation with the same start and end day;
+* Does not indicate explicitly whether the end date is inclusive or exclusive - although the fact that there are operations where the end date of one matches the start date of another suggest it is exclusive.

+For the purpose of counting days of service:

+* We assume the time zone is IANA time zone 'Australia/Canberra'.
+The location of the operation is irrelevant.
+The justification for this is that it enables easy comparison with dates in the legislative instruments.
+The dates in the legislative instruments are in this time zone.
+* We assume that the end date of intervals is actually inclusive.
+This is different to normal practice for storing date intervals.
+There are two justifications for this.
+Firstly, it is most favourable to the applicant.
+Secondly, it matched what delegates and testers expected.
+It also probably matches what a veteran would expect when entering service history manually.
+(This was a deliberate change by DVA from an earlier version where we treated the end dates as exclusive, which was on my mind.)

+The consequence of these assumptions is that we need to adjust start and end dates when a service record shows an operation starting and ending on the same day.
+These are otherwise 'overlapping': assuming the end date is inclusive.
+We subtract one day from end dates which overlap with subsequent operations.
+Otherwise there would be double counting.